 If you live in a hot climate or it’s currently summer, having your chocolate melt or bloom can be a frustrating experience.
 Your first instinct is probably to put it in the fridge, but we’re here to say don’t do it (for your own sake)!

-Luckily, keeping your chocolate fresh is fairly simple if you know how.
-And we’ll show you the tips and tricks of storing chocolate below.
+Keeping your chocolate fresh is fairly simple, if you know how.
+Below we’ll show you the tips and tricks on how to store chocolate.

-Although you might be tempted, resist any urges to keep your chocolate in your fridge!
-There are two reasons why.
+Although you might be tempted, resist any urges to keep your chocolate in the fridge!
+Here are two reasons why:

-The perfect place to store your chocolate is in a dry, cool and dark place.
-Ideally, the temperature should be around 15°C to 18°C (59°F – 64°F).
-Most importantly, the temperature needs to be constant.
+The perfect place to store your chocolate is in a dry, cool, and dark place.
+Ideally, the temperature should be consistently around 15°C to 18°C (59°F – 64°F).
+The relative humidity needs to be below 55%.

 If kept in these conditions, the state of chocolate can stay unchanged for months, sometimes even years.
 An ideal place for keeping chocolate is in an odourless tin or box within the pantry.
 This brings us onto point number 3.

 Keep your chocolate in an air-tight container to it from odours or moisture.
-The cocoa butter in chocolate takes on the aromas of nearby objects.
+Remember, the cocoa butter in chocolate takes on the aromas of nearby objects.
 That’s why it’s a bad idea to keep your chocolate where you keep your coffee.

 Some chocolate bars come in resealable packaging.
 If it doesn’t, then we recommend using a ziplock bag to keep the chocolate fresh.